musselwhizzle/Focus-Points/README.md

 Installing
 --------
 **Installation steps**
-1. Use the green button in this webpage called "Clone or download".
+1. Download the _**source code.zip**_ file from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest).
 2. Extract the zip and (optionally) rename the folder from "focuspoints.lrdevplugin" to "focuspoints.lrplugin"
-3. Move this folder to where you'd normally kept your Lightroom plugins.
+3. Move this folder to where you'd normally kept your Lightroom plugins.<br>Hint: if you don't know this folder, the Plugin Manager will show you (see next step)"
 4. Open Lightroom and go to File -> Plug-in Manager.
 Then click the "Add" button and select the folder
 5. Once installed, in Library mode with a photo selected go to "Library -> Plug-in Extras -> Focus Point" or alternatively (also in Develop mode) "File -> Plug-in Extras -> Focus Point".